NYJiaxing/Udacity-Self-Driving-Car-Nano-Degree-Behavioral-Cloning-Project/README.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting.
+Add dropout layers in order to reduce overfitting (.7) after advises.

-The model was trained and validated on different data sets to ensure that the model was not overfitting.
+The model was trained and validated on different data sets (80% for training, 20% for validation, in model.fit(...)) to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning